rememberSoftwares/yacana/README.md

 These are just a few ideas to get you started!
 What do you think?
 Would you like to add or modify any attractions or themes?
 [BLABLA]
 ```

-I won't show the full 5 iterations as it's useless.
-However, I'm sure you have one question at this point if you ran the program yourself...
+I won't show the full round of iterations as it's useless.
+However, I'm sure you have one question:
 > Why do I get the logging twice ??
+(Not shown above, run the example yourself and you'll see)

 Well...
 This is because of how the conversation pattern is implemented.
 Let me explain...
 Have you ever read the documentation for the Microsoft Autogen framework?
 If you have, I hope you're having a better time with Yacana than I did with Autogen.
 That said, the conversational patterns they show are a series of dual-agent conversations.
 And never did I understand the mess they did before Yacana came to life.
 The reason why they chain two-agent conversations is because LLMs have been trained to speak in alternation with a user.
 It's how all "instruct" models have been fine-tuned.
 So to get the best performance out of the LLMs they chose to limit the number of participants to two.
 If more than two was ever needed then the context of the first conversation would be given to a new dual chat with one of the agents remaining from the previous conversation (hence keeping the state from one conversation to the other).
 Then it goes on and on.